tommysisk/writhe_tools/README.md

 ```
  The *compute_writhe* method has many options.
 Here's an example with descriptions of all the arguments.
  Only the argument defining the segment length, **length**, is required.
 Note that calculation can be performed
 on multiple (multi_proc=True) CPU or GPU (cuda=True) devices.
-The method defaults to a multiprocessed CPU calculation
-but can be greatly expedited with GPUs.
 If using GPUs, it is best to avoid interactive kernels like jupyter notebooks due
-to known issues with clearing GPU memory.
-One may also have to manually set cuda_batch_size to avoid out of
+to known issues with clearing GPU memory and to manually set cuda_batch_size to avoid out of memory errors.
-memory errors.

 ```jupyterpython
 results = writhe.compute_writhe(